SNL-UCSB/cs176b-assignments/spring23/assignment1/README.md

 that consecutive ports in the aggregation layer of each pod switch are connected to core switches on $( k / 2 )$ strides In general, a fat-tree built with k-port switches supports
 $k^3 /4$ hosts.

 To summarize, in a fat tree topology with k-port switches, we have:

 - $k$ pods
 - $k /2$ aggregation switches and access switches for each pod.
-Thus, across all the k pods the topology has a total of k 2 /2 aggregation and access switches.
+Thus, across all the $k$ pods the topology has a total of $k^2 /2$ aggregation and access switches.
 - $( k / 2 )^2$ core switches
 - $k^3 /4$ end hosts
 - Total switches = $k^2 + k^2 /4=(5/4). k^2 $